Call free on: 0800 389 2839

 Hours

 *The specification suggests that 300 hours is needed.
-You’ll also need time to complete assignments and prepare yourself for exams and some courses like English literature involve a lot of reading.
+You’ll also need time to complete assignments and prepare yourself for exams and some courses involve a lot of reading.
 Everyone is different so it’s impossible to say with certainty how long a course will take you, but you should expect to spend longer than 300 hours.
 Taken across the length of time we recommend, this equates to approximately 5 hours per week.
 This will increase if you choose to take it over a shorter time frame or may be less if you are retaking a subject and have covered a lot of of the course content.

 Assignments